Nitish9711/QuickToll/README.md

 > To install Mongodb [Go to this Website](https://docs.mongodb.com/manual/administration/install-community/)

+- Paypal accounts
+> Create Paypal sandbox developer account and make two different sandbox accounts one business and one personal.
+>  Now create a new project via dashboard and copy and paste client_Id key and client sceret key in ``` Website/app.py```.

 - Prequisites Folders
 > To download models and datasets click on the [link](https://drive.google.com/drive/folders/1Nrxc-lz97VU74mmGQ0TrS1Ki5Qw1pOqr?usp=sharing)
     >>Download the QuickToll Prequisites folder.